Using Dairy In Cocktails.

 • remainder of glass filled with milk and ice

-I like booze but his was a bit too boozy and the milk curdled.
-I took the ingredients of most of the milk punches I found, increased the fat content and decreased the booze by a 1/4 and that’s what this recipe is.
-It won’t curdle and I think the parts are a better balance.
+I like booze, but it was too boozy and the milk curdled.
+I took the ingredients of most of the milk punches I found, increased the fat content, and decreased the booze by a 1/4, and that’s what this recipe is.
+It won’t curdle, and I think the parts are a better balance.

 What Is The Difference Between Eggnog And Milk Punch

 Eggnog and milk punch are similar drinks, but the main difference is eggnog is made with both dairy and eggs, and milk punch is only made with dairy.
 Adding an egg or not also changes how the drink is consumed.
 A milk punch is shaken and served right away with the intent that it is consumed right then and there.
 On the other hand, eggnog is typically stored and consumed over a more extended period.
 Eggs add a thicker texture to the drink, adding stability.
 Egg yolks are around 10 to 15% lecithin, a powerful emulsifier.
 Lecithin emulsifies fat, preventing it from binding together and forcing them to remain evenly suspended in a liquid.
 Egg yolks are also 20% fat and add around 4 to 5 grams of fat each.
 Fat will stabilize proteins and prevent them from denaturing in a highly alcoholic or acidic environment.
 What does this all mean?
 It means the milk in eggnog will not clump together and get cheesy.
 Eggnog can be prepared and placed in the fridge to develop flavors further.
 Days and even weeks later, it will still look the same.
 The same can not be said for a milk punch.
 Milk punch will start to curdle after a few minutes.
 So it’s a trade-off.
 Milk punch is thinner and not so heavy, but it must be consumed immediately.
 Eggnog is a richer, thicker drink, but it has a long shelf life.